josep-pujol/learning_dcd-task-list/README.md

 [![Build Status](https://travis-ci.com/josep-pujol/learning_dcd-workforce-management.svg?token=mpvYNnPLPqbCpUvpUExD&branch=master)](https://travis-ci.com/josep-pujol/learning_dcd-workforce-management)

-This repo contains a solution code for the milestone project of the *Data Centric Development* module for Code Institute.
+This repo contains a solution code for the milestone project of the *Data Centric Development* module at Code Institute.

-Heroku url
-The site can be viewed [HERE](https://dcd-workforce-management.herokuapp.com/)
+A demo of the site can be viewed [HERE](https://dcd-workforce-management.herokuapp.com/)